 Review of Early Decision applications by the SUNY-ESF Admission Committee will use the same criteria as Regular Freshman application review.
 Under either type of review, some applicants’ credentials may not provide sufficient information for the Committee to make a decision and the applicant will be asked to submit additional information, such as senior year mid-year grades.

 Early Decision applicants submit the same credentials required of all freshman applicants as well as the completed Early Decision (ED) Agreement.
-If you use The Common Application to apply to SUNY-ESF the ED Agreement is part of the on-line application or may be downloaded from The Common Application web site.
+If you use The Common Application to apply to SUNY-ESF the ED Agreement is part of the on-line application.
 If you use the SUNY application, the ED Agreement must be downloaded from the SUNY-ESF How to Apply for High School Students web page.

 All application materials and credentials required for Early Decision applicants must be postmarked or received electronically by December 1.
 If senior year first-quarter grades are not available when your transcript is submitted, they may be faxed from your high school directly to the Admissions Office at (315) 470-6933 or emailed to firstname.lastname@example.org by the December 1 deadline.
 If any portion of an Early Decision application is received after the December 1 deadline, review of the application under Early Decision or Regular Freshman consideration is at the discretion of the Admissions Committee.

 Early Decision admission decisions will be released between January 1 and January 15.
 Students who are not admitted under the Early Decision plan may be moved to Regular Freshman consideration.

 Financial Aid & Early Decision